 To earn academic credit towards the M.P.P. degree for coursework completed in the College of Law: 1) the course may not be part of the law school’s first year curriculum 2) the student must receive a grade of 2.7 (“B-“) or higher in the course; and 3) the course must address topics directly related to public law or public policy.
 The student should consult with the M.P.P.
 Director or M.P.P.
 Program Manager for approval.

 If a student withdraws from either program, only credits completed within the remaining program will count toward that degree, unless those credits are independently approved for credit according to otherwise applicable policies.

 f.
 Notification to Associate Dean for Academic Affairs of Enrollment Only in M.P.P.
 Courses

 A student in the J.D./M.P.P.
-Joint Degree Program who during any semester is enrolled only in M.P.P. courses shall notify the law school’s Associate Dean for Student Affairs of that fact.
+Dual Degree Program who during any semester is enrolled only in M.P.P. courses shall notify the law school’s Associate Dean for Student Affairs of that fact.

 g.
 Notification to M.P.P.
 Program Manager of Enrollment Only in College of Law Courses

 A student in the J.D./M.P.P.
 Program who during any semester is enrolled only in College of Law courses shall notify the M.P.P.
 Program Manager of that fact.